 Relatives moved to Rathlin Island off Ireland's north coast.

 Mr Ross later moved to Dromore, where it is understood he lives alone in a white-painted terraced house.
-Today at the property there were signs of graffiti having being painted over.
+Yesterday there were signs of graffiti having being painted over the property.

 Neighbours said he once owned a bar in the area, since demolished, and also had interest in other properties further afield.